gu-fan/InstantRst/README.rst

     -- InstantRst

-A server and a plugin for preview rst document instantly.
+A vim plugin for preview rst document instantly.

-A screencast with Riv.vim_ and InstantRst_
+Screencast(It's a bit outdated,  anyone create a new one are welcome)
 .. image:: https://github.com/Rykka/riv.vim/raw/master/intro.gif

 The theme is http://rykka.github.io/rhythm.css/

 This is an intro for vim usage.
 To use the server, see instant-rst.py_.

 Install
 -------